Ibrahim-2003/MyTourney/notes.md

 ## Creating Forms
     -> Form for host to post tournament
     -> Form for users to create profile and login
-    -> Form for users to adjust team members
-    -> Form for users to join tournament
+    -> Form for users to create team and adjust team members -> Form for users to join tournament